yonrasgg/TechNomadiX/_posts/2024-07-04-phases-rules-xp-guide.md

 *[Production Phase in XP](https://en.wikipedia.org/wiki/Extreme_programming)*

-## Section 3: Rules and Practices in Extreme Programming
+## Rules and Practices in Extreme Programming

 Extreme Programming is governed by specific rules that help maintain its flexibility and effectiveness throughout the project.